Suya678/shell_project/README.md

 # Quantum Shell - A basic shell by Juan and Depanshu
 Quantum Shell is a very basic shell made in C. It has the following functionalities:
-- n stage pipelining
+- N-stage pipelining: Supports chaining multiple commands using pipes (|)
-- I/O redirection
+- I/O redirection: Supports Input(<) and Output(>) redirection
-- Command Search PAthways - Don't have to type in the exact path of the command
+- Command search pathways:  Searches system paths for commands (e.g., ls -l works), but arguments like file paths still need to be fully specified (e.g., ls /path/to/some_file)
-- Built in cd command
+- Built in cd command: Allows changing of directories
-- Basic Signal handling: Ctrl c for not terminating and SIGCHILD for proper background processing
+- Basic Signal handling: Ctrl C is ignored for the current shell process.
+SIGCHLD for proper background process and cleanup.

 ## Installation
 The build directory already has the executable - quantum_shell.
 Otherwise, run the makefile